-How to deep clean your bedroom like a pro
+How to deep clean your bedroom like a professional

 - If you have hardwood floors, vacuum and mop the floor.

-- To freshen up carpets, sprinkle it with some baking soda and let it sit for a few minutes.
-Then, vacuum the rug twice — once in each direction — to deep clean into the pile of your carpet.
+- To freshen up carpets, sprinkle some baking soda and let it sit for a few minutes.
+Then, vacuum the rug twice — once in each direction — to deep clean the pile of your carpet.

 Extra credit

-- If you run a humidifier in the bedroom, fill the tank with a 1:1 mix of water and vinegar and let it sit for a few hours before rinsing well.
+- If you run a humidifier in the bedroom, fill the tank with a 1-to-1 mix of water and vinegar and let it sit for a few hours before rinsing well.
 Wipe down the body and spout and dry.

-- And while you're at it, check your smoke detector to make sure it’s working.
+- While you're at it, check your smoke detector to make sure it’s working.

+Want tips for cleaning the rest of your house?
+Check out our interactive spring cleaning guide.